swarna73/monday-jira/README.md

 ## Features

-- Fetch issues with status "In Progress" from Linear (You can edit the status and move as you need)
+- Fetch issues with status "In Progress" from Monday (You can edit the status and move as you need)
 - Create corresponding Jira issues with proper ADF formatting
 - Error handling and debug-friendly logging